datagovuk/guidance/dataset_form.md

 ## Form errors

-When you click "Save and Finish", if there are problems with any field then it will list them at the top, and also with yellow warning triangles on the appropriate tabs, and when you click on the tab red sharded boxes say what the problem is next to the appropriate field e.g.
+When you click "Save and Finish", if there are problems with any field then it will list them at the top, and also with yellow warning triangles on the appropriate tabs, and when you click on the tab red sharded boxes say what the problem is next to the appropriate field eg
 ![form errors](images/form_errors.png)

 Occasionally new mandatory fields are added to the form.
 This can cause form errors to appear when you edit an existing dataset, even if you've not changed anything.
 In this case, fill in the new field to be able to save it successfully.